dinhkt/pytorch_android_vulkan/README.md

 <img src="Screenshot1.jpg" width="200" height="450"> <img src="Screenshot2.jpg" width="200" height="450"> <img src="Screenshot3.jpg" width="200" height="450">

 ### 1. Running on Android GPU:
+Vulkan runtime library on Android can support running DL operations on Android GPU, we need to build the Android libtorch and the model itself that can run with Vulkan.

 Follow these steps:
 * Prepare vulkan-supported model: